-In this course you'll learn about effective Agile project scheduling activities like setting work in progress limits and implementing project buffers.
-This course also covers recommended processes for monitoring and tracking progress at both the iteration and project level.
-This course also introduces you to key risk management and product quality, testing, and integration strategies to help ensure your project creates and maintains the intended value as it progresses.
+In this course, you'll learn about managing projects with Agile project scheduling activities like setting work in progress limits and implementing project buffers.
+This course also covers recommended project time management processes for monitoring and tracking progress at both the iteration and project levels.
+This course also introduces you to key risk management and product quality, testing, and integration strategies you can use when managing Agile projects to help ensure your project creates and maintains the intended value as it progresses.

 Scheduling and Monitoring Agile Iterations

-identify the benefits of setting WIP limits
+- identify the benefits of setting WIP limits

 - distinguish between different types of scheduling buffers

-sequence the steps of the Square Root of the Sum of the Squares method for calculating project buffer
+- sequence the steps of the Square Root of the Sum of the Squares method for calculating project buffer

-identify the steps of the backlog grooming process
+- identify the steps of the backlog grooming process

-distinguish between tracking tools for the iteration level and the project level
+- distinguish between tracking tools for the iteration level and the project level

-identify the required parameters for EVM
+- identify the required parameters for EVM

-recognize common review and feedback methods for Agile projects
+- recognize common review and feedback methods for Agile projects

-identify common risk management strategies for Agile projects
+- identify common risk management strategies for Agile projects

-recognize characteristics of Agile testing
+- recognize characteristics of Agile testing

 - demonstrate your knowledge of Agile project scheduling and monitoring process activities

 If you would like to provide feedback for this course, please e-mail the NICCS SO at NICCS@hq.dhs.gov.